Position

 Responsibilities:

-• Perform routine inspections and tests on products and components to ensure compliance with specifications and standards.
+• Conduct routine inspections and tests to ensure the accuracy and reliability of measurement instruments.

-• Collaborate with engineering and quality assurance teams to troubleshoot measurement-related issues.
+• Collaborate with production and quality assurance teams to troubleshoot measurement-related issues and implement corrective actions.

 Qualifications

-• Associate or Bachelor’s degree in Metrology, Engineering, Physics, or a related field.
+• Associate or Bachelor’s degree in Metrology, Engineering, or a related field.

-• Minimum of 2 years of experience in a metrology or quality assurance role.
+• Minimum of 2-3 years of experience in a metrology or quality control role.

 Is becoming a Metrology Technician a good career path?